 Well, sometimes you just have to improvise.

 I suggested we take the cover off the box spring and put the frame together inside the springs.
-Hubby got out his saws-all and cut jigs in each corner to allow the curves of the bed frame to fit in snuggly against the box spring.
+Hubby used his saws-all and cut jigs in each corner to allow the curves of the bed frame to fit in snugly against the box spring.
 We have always used old waterbed drawers under our bed to set the box- spring on so it was a matter of matching everything together before cutting the wood.